aiven/devportal/docs/products/clickhouse/howto/enable-tiered-storage.rst

 Enable tiered storage on a table
 --------------------------------

 When you have tiered storage enabled on your project, you can move on to enabling it on your tables, both new and existing ones.
+For that purpose, you can use either SQL or `Aiven Console <https://console.aiven.io/>`_.

+Enable in Aiven Console
+'''''''''''''''''''''''

+1. Log in to `Aiven Console <https://console.aiven.io/>`_, and go to your organzation > project > service.
+2. On the **Overview** page of your service, select **Databases and tables** from the sidebar.
+3. In the **Databases and tables** view, find a table on which you'd like to enable tiered storage, and select **Enable tiered storage** from the **Actions** menu (**...**).
+4. In the **Enable tiered storage** window, confirm you want to activate tiered storage on the table and understand the impact by selecting **Enable**.

+Enable with SQL
+'''''''''''''''

 1. :doc:`Connect to your Aiven for ClickHouse service </docs/products/clickhouse/howto/list-connect-to-service>` using, for example, the ClickHouse client (CLI).